-4G NORTH WEST UNIT WINTER SERVICE PLAN Rev 2.0 2015/16
+4G NORTH WEST UNIT WINTER SERVICE PLAN Rev 1.0 2015/16

 Deployment of resources The following resources are available for deployment: 1 frontline spreader/plough (Bridgepoint), 1 patrol spreader/plough (Bridgepoint), 1 alternative access spreader/plough (Ullapool), 1 reserve spreader/plough (Bridgepoint), and 1 snowblower (Bridgepoint) deployed between Aultguish and Corrieshalloch, exact locations at Duty Supervisor discretion.
 Use of VMS Contact Traffic Scotland to display messages on VMS/A10 and VMS/X2.
 Other measures put in place Closure of snowgates at Aultguish and Braemore.
 Assistance from Assistance from Transport Scotland Communications to agree message out additional Transport Scotland resources to be put out to the media.
-Assistance from External Assistance from Police Scotland in implementing road closures if deemed Sources necessary.
+Assistance from External Assistance from Police Scotland in implementing road closures if deemed Assistance from External Sources Assistance from Police Scotland in implementing road closures if deemed necessary. - , · - necessary. - necessary.
 End of Route Driver based at Ullapool.
-Vehicle Recovery through Police Scotland Contracts if vehicles become stuck.